vmware-tanzu/secrets-manager/examples/using-sidecar/README.md

 cd $WORKSPACE/vmware-secrets-manager
 # Deploy the use case from the pre-built image.
 make example-sidecar-deploy
-# Switch to this use case’s folder:
+# Switch to this use case's folder:
 cd $WORKSPACE/vmware-secrets-manager/examples/using-sidecar
 # Register a secret:
 ./register.sh
-# Tail the workload’s logs and verify that the secret is there:
+# Tail the workload's logs and verify that the secret is there:
 ./tail.sh
 ```